 CON: Knowledge & Experience

 Companies that provide a DIY website service leave much of the work up to the customer.
 This may not necessarily be a bad thing, but most common users aren’t very savvy with web development.
 Having a professional web designer on your side who understands current web trends and best practices is extremely beneficial when building a website.
-These important benefits might include: SEO, user experience, cross-browser compatibility, hosting and email help, responsive web design, site maintenance, etc.
+These important benefits might include: SEO, user experience, cross-browser compatibility, hosting and email help, responsive web design, and site maintenance.

 CON: No Time